 Each row defines a complete WebSocket connection: endpoint URL, subscribe message template with {SYMBOLS} placeholder, JSON paths for extracting price/symbol/timestamp from trade messages, timestamp format (RFC3339, unix_ms, unix_ns), ping keepalive interval and payload, and an enabled flag to disable an exchange without a deploy.

 Every exchange uses a different symbol format for the same asset.
-BTC is BTC-USD on Coinbase, btcusd on Gemini, BTC/USD on Kraken, BTC_USDT on Gate.io, BTCUSDT on Bybit, and BTC-USDT on OKX.
+BTC is BTC-USD on Coinbase, btcusd on Gemini, BTC/USD on Kraken, BTC_USDT on Gate.io, BTCUSDT on Crypto.com, and BTC-USDT on OKX.
 The translation table maps each normalized asset (BTC) to its exchange-specific symbol.
-150 rows (25 per exchange), zero overlap, all data-driven.
+161 rows across 6 active exchanges, zero overlap, all data-driven.
+Each row carries three control flags: enabled (appears in the subscriber dropdown), prewarm (gets a live WebSocket subscription), and category (dropdown group).
+The EAM Admin Panel provides a visual interface for managing all rows without writing SQL.

 | Endpoint | Purpose |